 At the beginning of the twentieth century, the Bohemian countries had been under Austrian rule for three hundred years.
 The Prague philosophy professor Tomáš Garrigue Masaryk (1850-1937) had been critical of Habsburg rule within the permitted limits for many years.
 Since taking a seat in the Viennese Reichsrat (the Austrian Parliament) in 1907 on behalf of the Realistic Party he founded, his independent attitude has attracted wider attention.
 Two Englishmen specialized in Eastern European affairs, the TimesHenry Wickham Steed (1871-1956) and the historian and publicist Robert William Seton-Watson (1879-1951) contacted him.
 A more than business bond developed between Masaryk and the British.

-When the First World War broke out in August 1914, Masaryk saw the collapse of the Habsburg Empire as a real outcome of the war.
-Masaryk sketched a map of Central Europe in words, as it might look after the war.
-The core of this plan was independence for the Bohemian Countries, including Slovakia.
-He saw it as a first task to get his plan on the table with the 'allies', namely England, France and Russia.
-How could he come into contact with the 'enemies' of Austria without arousing suspicion among the Centrals (Austria and Germany)?
+When World War I broke out in August 1914, Masaryk saw the disintegration of the Habsburg Empire as a real outcome of the war.
+Masaryk sketched in words a map of Central Europe, as it might look after the war.
+The core of this plan was independence for the Bohemian countries, including Slovakia.
+He saw it as a first task to get his plan on the table of the 'Allies', namely England, France and Russia.
+How could he come into contact with the "enemies" of Austria without arousing suspicion among the Centrals (Austria and Germany)?
 A meeting could only take place on neutral ground, but Masaryk's contacts were limited.
-In addition to the two Englishmen, only the Parisian professor and bohemist Ernest Denis were eligible.
-Masaryk eventually saw an opportunity to travel to the Netherlands with the help of his American sister-in-law who wanted to go home via Rotterdam.
-For example, in September 1914 he ended up in hotel Weimar.
-From there he sent letters directly to Denis, Steed and Seton-Watson.
-Answers took too long.
+Besides the two Englishmen, only the Parisian professor and bohemist Ernest Denis was eligible.
+Eventually Masaryk saw an opportunity to travel to the Netherlands with the help of his American sister-in-law who wanted to go home via Rotterdam.
+In September 1914 he ended up in the Hotel Weimar.
+He immediately sent letters from there to Denis, Steed and Seton-Watson.
+Answers took too long to arrive.
 That is why he left for Prague with the intention of returning in October.
 That's how it happened.
-Again in 'Weimar' there was contact, with Steed.
-However, given the war situation, the journalist could not be edited for a few days Times leave.
+Contact was established again in 'Weimar', with Steed.
+However, given the war situation, it was impossible for the journalist to edit the editorial board for a few days Times leave.
 He asked Seton-Watson to take his place.
 He has urgently traveled to Rotterdam and he also moved into Hotel Weimar.

 Masaryk consulted with Seton-Watson for two days.
 The Czech was able to make clear to the Brit his entire plan.
 Back in London, Seton-Watson has prepared an extensive memorandum on everything that has been discussed, without mentioning the name of the sender anywhere.
 Seton-Watson has been able to view Masaryk's concept of the Foreign Ministers of the three Allied Powers.